juancarlosjr97/react-firebase-playground/README.md

 ## Development

-This sections shows high-level commands when doing development on this project.
+This section shows high-level commands when doing development on this project.

 ### Node Dependencies

-1. Install node and use the version of the project
+1. Install `node` and use the version of the project

    ```bash
    nvm use